 A full time practicing artist, Kylie’s works have been exhibited both nationally and internationally through numerous exhibitions.
 She is represented in Galleries throughout Australia with her works being held in public and private art collections worldwide.
 Her intaglio etchings, Brushtail Possum (2013) and Foraging Kiwi (2015) are now permanently archived in the National Gallery of Australia, with the Animalia Print Exchange.

-Kylie first participated in the Twitter Art Exhibit in 2012, and will be curating the 2018 Twitter Art Exhibit in Canberra, Australia next year.
+Kylie first participated in the Twitter Art Exhibit in 2012.

 Cat retrained in Horticulture and Garden Design 14 years ago, and runs her own garden design practice in Worcestershire as well as lecturing in design for the RHS.

-This year, Cat entered a portrait into The BP Portrait Award held at the National Portrait Gallery in London and was ‘long-listed’ from 2500 entries to the second stage of over 400.
-Unfortunately, the painting did not make the cut to the final short-list of 53, but she will be trying again next year!
+In 2017, Cat entered a portrait into The BP Portrait Award held at the National Portrait Gallery in London and was ‘long-listed’ from 2500 entries to the second stage of over 400.
+Unfortunately, the painting did not make the cut to the final short-list of 53.

 Isha Setia was born in India, moved around the US and now lives and works in New York.
 She started young at the age of 4 in sketching, discovered charcoal, moved to acrylic and now works primarily in oil using warm and vivid colors.
 Moving to New York inspired her to capture moments using a fixed lens of an iPhone and then gradually moving to Sony A7.

 Photography inspired her to combine some of her works with other imagined ideas onto the larger canvas using oils.
 Her style of painting is contemporary.